1dv525/syllabus/examination/github-help.md

 ![Clone URL](https://github.com/1dv525/syllabus/raw/master/examination/images/clone_url.png)

-Copy the URL, open up your terminal window make a directory where you want to store your working files and run the "git clone"-command on your URL.
+Copy the URL - I use the SSH URL since I prefer that but the default https-link will also work, open up your terminal window make a directory where you want to store your working files and run the "git clone"-command on your URL.
 In this example the LNU-username used is "thajostudent".

 ![Clone command](https://github.com/1dv525/syllabus/raw/master/examination/images/git_commands1.png)